 What are Motherboard Standoffs screws — You Must Know

 Let’s have a detailed discussion over the Motherboard standoffs.
 They are the metal tabs that hold your motherboard in place.
 The motherboard usually has them just below the CPU at the back.

-However, the purpose of motherboard standoffs is to avoid the motherboard from shifting.
+However, the purpose of motherboard standoffs is to prevent the motherboard from shifting.
 Therefore, it is effortless for motherboards to be knocked around and damaged if they are not properly secured.

 If you’re an avid computer user, you’ve probably noticed a time when your motherboard has moved out of position.

 It usually happens when you have a lot of weight on the motherboard, such as when you’re carrying a heavy laptop.
 In this case, firmly attaching the motherboard to the chassis is necessary.

 In addition, motherboard standoffs connect the motherboard to the power supply unit.
 These are the essential accessories that connect the motherboard to the power supply.
-So, before getting into more detail I would like to discuss some types of standoffs for motherboards with you.
+Do motherboard standoffs come with a case?
+So, before getting into more detail, I would like to discuss some types of standoffs for motherboards with you.

 8 Different Types of Motherboard Standoffs

 I have discussed below some of the motherboards and their link with the standoffs like ATX which are the main components of a motherboard.
 So let’s begin with the MicroATX.

 MicroATX stands for micro-ATX.
 Small-sized computers can use this motherboard.
 It has a smaller size than standard ATX, and also it has fewer connectors.